ibm-cloud-docs/account/index.md

 {: caption="Table 1.
 Comparison of {{site.data.keyword.Bluemix_notm}} accounts" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the feature.
 The column headers identify the account type.
 To understand which features apply to the account types, navigate to the row, and find the feature that you're interested in."}

-Based on an update to our account registration process that's being released incrementally starting 21 October 2021, all new accounts are created as Pay-As-You-Go.
-As part of this update, you're asked to provide credit card information for identify verification.
+Based on an update to our account registration process that's being released incrementally starting 25 October 2021, all new accounts are created as Pay-As-You-Go.
+As part of this update, you're asked to provide credit card information for identity verification.
 If you created an account before this date, you might be using a [Lite account](#liteaccount) and Lite pricing plans, which aren't affected by the recent account registraton update.
-You still have 186 GBH of free buildpacks and Cloud Foundry apps with up to 256 MB of free, instantaneous runtime memory per month.
-Also, the use of one org in one {{site.data.keyword.Bluemix_notm}} region still applies to Lite accounts.
 {: note}

 ## Pay-As-You-Go account